-- 1. Participation at major cinema-related trade shows and conferences worldwide; - 2.
+- 1. Participation at major trade shows and conferences worldwide in each entertainment sub-market; - 2.
 Promotion of the Corporation through banners, lighted posters and advertising clips screened in commercial theatres where D-BOX is available; - 3.
 Sale of demonstration units in lobbies of various commercial theatres showing trailers of upcoming movies featuring D-BOX Motion Code as well as in various in-theatres marketing material; - 4.
 Organization of promotional events at trade shows, at openings of new commercial theatres, in the media (television, radio, magazines, etc.), on the Corporation's website, on commercial theatre and studio websites, on other targeted websites and through social media such as Facebook, Twitter and YouTube; - 5.
-Production of motion code for various commercials screened in theatres; - 6.
-Distribution of customer surveys to gather information on the appreciation of the D-BOX experience; - 7.
-Creation of local ambassadors in commercial theatres to promote D-BOX and provide training program for commercial theatre employees.
+Production of D-BOX Motion Code for advertisement commercials screened in theatres; - 6.
+Production of market research to gather information on the appreciation of the D-BOX experience; - 7.
+Creation of promotional materials for each entertainment sub-market.

-Since the Corporation does business mainly with Original Equipment Manufacturers (OEMs) in the industrial market, the majority of the marketing activities targeting these sub-markets are conducted by the Corporation's OEM partners because they are in charge of integrating the D-BOX actuators into products marketed under their own brands.
+Since the Corporation does business mainly with Original Equipment Manufacturers (OEMs) in the simulation and training market, the majority of the marketing activities targeting these sub-markets are conducted by the Corporation's OEM partners because they are in charge of integrating the D-BOX actuators into products marketed under their own brands.
 D-BOX also participates in targeted trade shows for the purpose of demonstrating all the potential uses of the D-BOX technology in order to develop new partnerships with OEMs, integrators and resellers.
-The Corporation also promotes its technology to OEMs via promotional videos that it shows on YouTube, among other outlets.
+The Corporation also promotes its technology to OEMs via promotional videos as well as promotional materials that it disseminates via strategically-chosen channels.